niolabs/docs/docs/getting-started/locally.md

 1. Click **accept**.

 > Note: When the System Designer connects to a nio instance, it communicates with that instance directly from your browser via an XHR request.
 Hostnames like `localhost` and other internal IP addresses will work.
 You must have access to the localhost or other IP address from your machine to use the System Designer.
+>
+>You may see an issue regarding HTTPS and HTTP instances.
+Since you launched your instance and presumably didn't load any SSL certificates, the instance is accessible only by HTTP.
+However, if you are logged into the System Designer via HTTPS, your browser will restrict an XHR request going over HTTP.
+To connect to a local instance, you can log into the designer via HTTP at http://designer.n.io.
+All of your instances and systems will be the same, except the nio commands to edit these instances won't happen over HTTPS.

 ## View Your Logs